tierney03/NodeJS/Develop/README.md

   ## Description
-    This will utilize user input to create a README.md from within terminal in node.js
+    This project will allow user input to create a quality README.md

   ## Usage
-  You will use it within integrated terminal
+  Initialize through integrated terminal

   ## Install
-  Use inquirer as an npm package.
+  You utilize Inquirer as the npm package

   ## Contribution
-  Follow up with the author prior to contributing.
+  Please contact me to contribute

   ## Testing
-  No Tests
+  No test instructions

   ## License

-  Click on the badge at the top of the README.md to be directed to additional information about that license. undefined
+  Click on the badge at the top of the README.md to be directed to additional information about that license.
+  MIT

   ## GitHub